You're reading a novel set in Victorian London and someone gives someone "three and six". Wait: they gave them what?

 - Sixpence 6d.
 This small silver coin was known as a 'tanner'.

 - Florin 2/- (two shillings, or 24d; one tenth of a pound).
 Also known as 'two bob', as a shilling was often known as a 'bob'.
+This coin was introduced in 1849 as an experimental first stage in decimalising the currency - although this coin survived, nothing else happened for nearly 120 years.

 - Half crown 2/6 (two shillings sixpence, or 30d; one eighth of a pound).